Wallos901/Team-Imposter-Syndrome/README.md

 3. Other variables should be in generic camelCase.
 ### Comments
 4. Classes must be explained in a multiline comment above the class definition.
-5. Methods must be explained in a singleline comment above the function.
+5. Methods may be explained in a singleline comment above the function, unless they are self-explanatory (e.g. short or the method name explains it).
 ### Syntax
 6. Semicolons must be used at the end of lines.
 7. Multiline if statements must use curly braces.